Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Numerical Results

-As such, we conduct four experiments, named \textbf{Single-Synthetic, Single-FBST, Multi-Synthetic} and \textbf{Multi-FBST} where the distributions $\F_t$ dictating the number of people of each type at a distribution location, and preferences $w_\theta \in \mathbb{R}^{K}$ are chosen as follows: \begin{itemize} \item \textbf{Single-Synthetic}: In this experiment we consider a single resource and single type, where the preference $w = 1$ (much like the simulation described in the lower bounds presented in \cref{sec:uncertainty_principle}) results in $u(X, \theta) = X$.
-We pick the arrival distribution $\F_t \sim \texttt{Poisson}(1.5)$. \item \textbf{Single-FBST}: Similar to \textbf{Single-Synthetic} we consider a single resource and single type, with preference $w = 1$.
-However, we model the arrival distribution $\F_t \sim \texttt{Normal}(\mu_t, \sigma^2_t)$ where $\mu$ and $\sigma^2$ are the mean and variance of a random collection of $T$ locations taken from the 2019 historical dataset collected by the FBST. \item \textbf{Multi-Synthetic}: In this experiment we consider the setting of five types and three resources.
-The weights $w_\theta$ for the different types $\theta$ are listed in \cref{tab:weights_synthetic}.
-The arrival distribution is chosen to be $\F_t \sim \texttt{Poisson}(1.5, 2.5, 3.5, 4.5, 5.5)$. \item \textbf{Multi-FBST}: Here we consider the setting of five resources (corresponding to cereal, pasta, prepared meals, rice, and meat) and three types (corresponding to vegetarians, carnivores, and ``prepared-food only'' individuals).
-We model the arrival distribution $\F_t \sim D_\theta \texttt{Normal}(\mu, \sigma^2)$ where $\mu$ and $\sigma^2$ are the mean and variance of a random collection of $T$ locations taken from the 2019 historical dataset collected by the FBST, and $D_\theta = [.25, .3, .45]$ corresponds to the fraction of the population with each of those preferences.
-The weights $w_\theta$ for the products are chosen from the historical prices used in the market mechanism to distribute food resources to food pantries across the United States \citep{prendergast2017food} (see \cref{tab:weights} for the full table of weights). \end{itemize}
+\begin{itemize} \item \textbf{Single-FBST}: Similar to \textbf{Single-Synthetic} we consider a single resource and single type, with preference $w = 1$. {In each experiment we first pick a random collection of $T$ locations taken from the 2019 historical dataset collected by the FBST and sample $N_{t}$ from the distribution $\F_t = \texttt{Normal}(\mu_t, \sigma^2_t)$ where $\mu_t$ and $\sigma_t^2$ are the 2019 mean and variance of the demand at the $t$'th selected distribution location.} \item \textbf{Multi-FBST}: Here we consider the setting of five resources $K$ (corresponding to cereal, pasta, prepared meals, rice, and meat) and three types $\Theta$ (corresponding to vegetarians, omnivores, and ``prepared-food only'' individuals).
+Similar to \textbf{Single-FBST} we first pick a random collection of $T$ locations from the 2019 FBST data, and set $N_{t, \theta}$ to be sampled from $\F_t = D_\theta \texttt{Normal}(\mu_t, \sigma_t^2)$ where $\mu_t$ and $\sigma_t^2$ are the mean and variance of the demand of the $t$'th selected distribution location. {The distribution over the different types (vegetarians, omnivores, and ``prepared-food only'') is taken as $D_\theta = [.25, .3, .45]$ to be the estimated fraction of the FBST's population with each of those preferences.
+To estimate the utility functions for the different types we use the historical prices $p_k$ used in the market mechanism to distribute food resources to food pantries across the United States \citep{prendergast2017food}.
+In particular, for each of the types $\theta$ we set the weight $w_{\theta, k} = p_k \Ind{\text{type } \theta \text{ uses resource } k}$.
+For example, the indicator is zero for the vegetarian type and the meat resource (see \cref{tab:weights} in the appendix for the full table of weights).} \end{itemize}